‘When the crocus blossoms,’ hiss the women in Berlin,

 The tendency to view everything through the lens of domestic politics certainly had a malign influence on French military preparedness.
 Consider, for example, the matter of aircraft production.
 When the aggressive Guy La Chambre took over as Air Minister (in January 1938), he reputedly “found nothing but a disheartened industry of small workshops of which only one factory alone was equipped for mass production.
 As war approached and the production gap with the Luftwaffe appeared hopelessly wide, he tried to fill it by means of large-scale purchases from the United States; but even this measure of desperation met with intense opposition from the French aircraft manufacturers lobby.”
 (Horne) At roughly the same time, the Left was objecting to the restoration of a longer work week in order to increase armaments production.
 (In the event, some aircraft orders were placed in the US, but not nearly on the scale needed, and the work week was lengthened, but not without an epidemic of disruptive strikes.)

 The 1930s were a time of frequent financial/political scandals.
 The most famous of these was the Stavisky affair: Serge Alexander Stavisky was able to sell bonds worth 200 million francs based on the assets of Bayonne’s municipal pawnshop.
 His political connections assisted him both in pulling off the scam and in getting his trial postponed 19 times.
 The result was a considerable weakening of confidence in France’s governing institutions.
+Similarities to the situation in America today are obvious and disturbing.

 There was rising xenophobia and anti-Semitism.
 With onset of the Depression (which came later in France than in the US and Britain), immigrants were viewed as competitors for jobs (even though France was in a demographic crisis, with both a low birth rate and the effects of the horrendous casualties of 1914-1918), and became targets of violence.
 France was faced with half a million refugees from Spain following Franco’s defeat of Republican forces in that country, and there were also refugees from other Nazi and Fascist countries.
 (Despite the xenophobia, “it must be said that France was more generous in providing asylum than any other European country or than the United States.”
-(Piers Brendon, The Dark Valley))
+(Piers Brendon, The Dark Valley)

 In the period just before Munich, fears of war were very strong, and many people chose to blame the Czechs…and the Jews.
 In Paris, Strasbourg, Dijon and elsewhere mobs attacked Jews and looted their shops, shouting: “Down with the Jewish war.”
 (Brendon)